What About Summer?

 Rising seniors: Gear up for college applications

 In the summer before your senior year, devoting time to your college applications will be time well-spent!
-College applications are a lot of work, so do yourself a favor and get a jump on your applications – draft your personal statement, finalize your college list, create a resume or even being filling out the applications.
+College applications are a lot of work, so do yourself a favor and get a jump on it – draft your personal statement, finalize your college list, create a resume and filling out the online applications.
 When things heat up in September and October, you’ll be happy you did!